Crosstown Linkline: Services

 The route length was 11 miles with a journey time of 37 minutes.
 In 1981 the GLC asked British Rail to better publicise the service.
 The Railway Development Society published a survey of passenger opinions of the route in 1981.
 Passengers complained that the diesel trains were old and uncomfortable, there was no service at weekends and trains were frequently cancelled because of staff shortages.
 At the May 1982 timetable the off-peak service was two trains an hour with three trains an hour at peak times.
 Saturday service was introduced from 16 July 1983.

 Replacement

-The line was already third rail electrified between Camden Town and Canonbury where the service shared tracks with electric Broad Street services to Richmond and Watford.
+The line was already third rail electrified between Camden Road and Canonbury where the service shared tracks with electric Broad Street services to Richmond and Watford.
 The third rail electrification was extended to North Woolwich in November 1984.
-The diesel Crosstown Linkline service was replaced with the electric North London Link service between Richmond and North Woolwich from 13 May 1985.
-This coincided with the opening of Homerton station between Hackney Central and Hackney Wick.
+The diesel Crosstown Linkline service was replaced with the electric North London Link service between Richmond and North Woolwich from 13 May 1985, with Homerton station between Hackney Central and Hackney Wick opening on the same day.
+Regular service was withdrawn between Canonbury and Broad Street, with Dalston Junction effectively replaced by Dalston Kingsland station.